ueokande/vim-vixen/README.md

 Vim Vixen is a Firefox add-on which allows you to navigate with keyboard on the browser.
 Firefox started to support WebExtensions API and will stop supporting add-ons using legacy APIs from version 57.
-For this reason, many legacy add-ons do not work on Firefox 57. and Vim Vixen is a new choise for Vim users since Vim Vixen uses WebExtensions API
+For this reason, many legacy add-ons do not work on Firefox 57.
+Vim Vixen is a new choice for Vim users since Vim Vixen uses the WebExtensions API.

 ## Basic usage

 ### Key-maps

-The key-maps are configurable in preferences of the add-ons.
+The key-maps are configurable in the add-ons preferences by navigating to `about:addons` and selecting "Extensions".
-The default mapping are shown in the following.
+The default mappings are as follows:

 #### Console